Moving over to CNET

 Comments on computers from a long-time computer nerd.
 This blog is intended for non-techie computer users.

 As of July 2007, I do my blogging at CNET.
+The blog is called Defensive Computing and it's a continuation of this blog.

-Posted by Michael Horowitz 0 comments Links to this post
+Posted by Michael Horowitz 0 comments

 David Pogue is not a computer nerd.
 I mean this neither as a compliment nor an insult, just a statement of fact.
 I mention it because when reviewing computer "things" his mind set is different from that of a computer nerd.